clix-so/co/README.md

 # Co

-Go-style goroutine execution API for Bun Workers.
+Go-style coroutine execution API for Bun Workers.

 Execute functions in parallel using Bun's native worker threads with a simple, Go-inspired API featuring context-based cancellation and timeout management.